Bodacious/genderize/README.md

     end

 ## Issues

-If you discover a problem with Blogit, please let us know about it.
+If you discover a problem with Genderize, please let us know about it.

 **Remember** to search the [issues list](https://github.com/KatanaCode/genderize/issues) first in case your issue has already been raised by another Githuber